45TH Annual Guam Island Wide

 1) Creative Ability- originality in question asked, methods, data analysis, and interpretation of data.
 (25%)

 2) Scientific Thought- Experimental Design with variables and controls.
-Use of appropriate engineering process if it involves and engineering project.
+Use of appropriate engineering process if it involves an engineering project.
 Are objectives and procedures clearly stated.
-Are variables or potential users needs are well defined.
+Are variables or potential users’ needs well defined.
 In case of inventive or engineering projects, are relevant, and adequate testing of a problem and solution evident.
 (35%)

 3) Thoroughness, is the purpose achieved, completeness of data and notes, knowledge of scientific literature and other approaches to problem solution evident.
 (15%)

-4) Skill – evidence of student competence in lab, computation and design skills, craftsmanship of products, assistance received and type technical consultant help received.
+4) Skill – Is there evidence of student competence in lab, computation, and design skills, craftsmanship of products, assistance received, and type technical consultant help received.
 (15%)

 5) Communication- is the project clearly described or explained, is there effective use of language, is it easy to read.
 (10%)

-Students who have properly entered a project (filled out all of the forms and uploaded their report, student picture and picture of their poster) by the deadline of March 24, 2023 will be informed that they are eligible to set up their poster and project materials at the university of Guam on
+Students who have properly entered a project (filled out all the forms and uploaded their report, student picture and picture of their poster) by the deadline of March 22, 2024, will be informed of their interview zoom code if we are virtual or their project and room number through their schools if we are in person stating that they are eligible to set up their poster and project materials at the University of Guam science building on Friday, April 5, 2024 from 5PM to 7PM.
+Judges will often read project boards from 7 to 10 PM, so make sure you set up your poster board, you can bring equipment items or computers in the morning.

 ABOUT US